Summary

 Fundamental studies of solute transport in charged polymer membranes

-Membranes for electrochemical technologies for water treatment and energy generation/storage
+Membranes for electrochemical technologies for water treatment, energy generation, and energy storage